Best Credit Cards for Earning Points on Dining

 Frequently Asked Questions

 Generally yes, though it depends on how the transaction codes.
-Orders placed directly through a restaurant's app or website typically code as a restaurant purchase.
-Orders placed through delivery platforms (Grubhub, DoorDash, Uber Eats) may code as dining or as a marketplace — check your card's transaction history to confirm how a specific platform codes before assuming.
+Orders placed directly through a restaurant's own app or website typically code as restaurant purchases.
+Orders routed through delivery platforms — Grubhub, DoorDash, Uber Eats — may code as dining or as a marketplace, so check your card's transaction history before assuming a given platform earns the bonus rate.

-The Chase Freedom Unlimited earns 3% on dining with no annual fee, and its points become transferable when pooled with a Sapphire Preferred or Reserve account.
-On its own, Freedom Unlimited points cannot transfer to partners — but held alongside a Sapphire card, it is effectively a no-fee 3x dining card with full transfer capability.
+The Chase Freedom Unlimited earns 3% on dining with no annual fee.
+On its own, its points cannot move to transfer partners — but pooled with a Sapphire Preferred or Reserve account, they gain full transfer capability, making it effectively a no-fee 3x dining card inside a Chase setup.